RevanHUB/workout-app/README.md

 # workout-app

-A workout APP made with PHP, JS, CSS and HTML, this is the final port to Android version, It has some buggs but the calories counter is working!
+A workout APP made with PHP, JS, CSS and HTML, this is the final port to Android version, It has some bugs but the calories counter is working!
 I'll upload a new branch with the Desktop Version very soon ! 🥳

 # Use: ✨